dplayz/status/README.md

-This repository contains the open-source uptime monitor and status page for [dplayz](dplayzgames06.tk), powered by [Upptime](https://github.com/upptime/upptime).

-This repository contains the open-source uptime monitor and status page for [dplayz](dplayzgames06.tk), powered by [Upptime](https://github.com/upptime/upptime).

 ### [📈 Live Status](https://demo.upptime.js.org): <!--live status--> **🟩 All systems operational**

 This repository contains the open-source uptime monitor and status page for [dplayz](dplayzgames06.tk), powered by [Upptime](https://github.com/upptime/upptime).